W427697/Discord-/docs/configure/telemetry.md

     "addonVersion": "1.0.6"
   },
   "metadata": {
-    "_comment": "See above for metadata that's collected."
+    // See above for metadata that's collected.
   }
 }
 ```